-A partially-persistent search tree stores an ordered set of values supporting the below interface (in our examples we use integers, but our data structure works for any totally ordered set).
-Each version is identified by a unique integer version identifier v, with zero being the initial version and the current version denoted by $v_c$ .
-Further, we let $S_v$ denote the set of values contained in version v, and $N_v$ the size of $S_v$ .
-Initially $v_c = 0$ and $S{v_c} = \emptyset$ .
-Updates (insertions and deletions) can only be performed on the current set $S{v_c}$ , and any update advances the current version identifier, i.e., each version of the set $S_v$ only differs from the previous version $S{v-1}$ by at most a single value.
+A partially-persistent search tree stores an ordered set of keys supporting the interface below (in our examples we use integers, but our data structure works for any totally ordered set).
+Each version is identified by a unique integer version identifier v, with zero being the initial version and the current version denoted by v_c .
+Further, we let S_v denote the set of keys contained in version v, and N_v the size of S_v .
+Initially $v_c = 0$ and $S{v_c} = \emptyset$.
+Updates (insertions and deletions) can only be performed on the current set S{v_c} , and any update advances the current version identifier, i.e., each version of the set S_v only differs from the previous version S{v-1} by at most a single key.
 Queries can be performed on any version.